gladcolor/Student_interns/README.md

 Using any deep learning method to detect houses/buildings in the downloaded images.

-Youc can havea look at [ADK20k dataset](http://groups.csail.mit.edu/vision/datasets/ADE20K/dataset_browser/)
+Youc can have a look at [ADK20k dataset](http://groups.csail.mit.edu/vision/datasets/ADE20K/dataset_browser/)

 ![](/img/building_ade20k.jpg)